MicrosoftDocs/azure-media-services/media-services/latest/includes/term-live-output.md

 title: Live output
 ---

-**Live output** - A live output holds the encoded streams that are delivered to your live event viewers.
+**Live output** - a recording function that is created when a live event is intended to be saved after a live event.
+The recorded video is written to an output asset.